 email@example.com | Website

-As well as French styles there's an influence of Flemish design with the addition of canals.
-The largest of which lies at the foot of the Lions Staircase.
-Over 100 metre long with walls decorated with tiled panels depicting seascapes and associated scenes.
-During the 18th century the canals were the setting for festivals where fully rigged ships would sail in processions.
+As well as the French style, there's an influence of Flemish design with the addition of canals.
+The largest of which lies at the foot of the Lion's Staircase.
+Over 100 metres long with walls decorated with tiled panels depicting seascapes and associated scenes.
+During the 18th century, the canals were the setting for festivals where fully rigged ships would sail in processions.

-Founded in 1979 the Portuguese School of Equestrian Art is a continuation of the Real Picaria, the equestrian academy of the Portuguese Court, first established in the 18th century at Queluz.
-It's continuing mission is to preserve the teaching, practice and promotion of traditional Portuguese equestrian art.
-The famous Lusitano breed of horse, reared at the Alter Real Stud Farm and trained here.
+Founded in 1979, the Portuguese School of Equestrian Art is a continuation of the Real Picaria, the equestrian academy of the Portuguese Court, first established in the 18th century at Queluz.
+Its continuing mission is to preserve the teaching, practice and promotion of traditional Portuguese equestrian art.
+The famous Lusitano breed of a horse reared at the Alter Real Stud Farm and trained here.
 Performances and training sessions are open to the general public at the Henrique Calado Riding Ring in Belém, Lisbon.

 Presentations Tuesdays - Saturdays (except the last Saturday of each month): 10h00 - 13h00